Telemarketing scammer at Crimes of Persuasion

 In total, of the approximate $10 million provided by investors, $3.5 million was lost in stock trades conducted by a brokerage firm which received about $500,000 in trading commissions.

 About $900,000 was paid to investors as monthly interest payments, another $900,000 was paid out as "finders fees" for bringing in other investors, and about $3.4 million was transferred to an entity in the Bahamas controlled by two individuals.
-As a result all investor funds were depleted.

 Tune in Next Week

 A Maryland-based investment adviser, known widely due to his Saturday-morning radio show, induced his clients to turn over more than $4 million by touting phony performance figures for a bogus mutual fund called the GTC Fund, which stood for "Good 'Til Canceled".
-It promised "maximum capital growth consistent with the preservation of capital."

 He instead used the money to run a typical Ponzi scheme in which early investors were paid with later victims' money.
-The money also supported a lavish lifestyle that included his own horse racing business and gambling junkets.
-Arrested in Cincinnati, he was ultimately sentenced to eight years in jail.

 4ME2SPEND